Elercia/red-engine/README.md

 ![Project build status](https://github.com/Elercia/red-engine/workflows/CI%20Workflow/badge.svg?branch=master)
 # Red Engine

-Welcome to RedEngine my hobby-projet to learn and experiment things around C++ and game developement.
+Welcome to RedEngine my hobby-project to learn and experiment things around C++ and game development.
 This project has no time limit and is only made on my personal time.

 ## Goals
-The main goal of this projet is to experiment around modern C++ and game engine development.
+The main goal of this project is to experiment around modern C++ and game engine development.
 I want to make this usable as a 2D Game engine for simple games.

 ### Goal features

 **Rendering :**
-* Basic rendering system built around Opengl (to keep it simple)
+* Basic rendering system built around OpenGL (to keep it simple)
 * Widgets for menus and in game UI

 **Physics :**
 * Physics engine (with rigid bodies, forces, contacts, triggers) all wrapped around Box2D

 **Audio :**
-* Audio engine using Fmod (with event triggers and direct launch)
+* Audio engine using FMod (with event triggers and direct launch)

 **Scripting :**
-* Fully sciptable gameplay using [Lua](https://www.lua.org/)
+* Fully scriptable gameplay using language like [Lua](https://www.lua.org/) or [ChaiScript](https://chaiscript.com/) (tbd)

 **Core :**
 * Entity / Component / System